shidenko97/shidenko97/README.md

 Hi, there 👋 I'm Serhii, Software Engineer from Kyiv, Ukraine 🇺🇦

-Currently, The Master of Software Engineering (NTUU "KPI") 🧑‍🎓 and web-developer at TEEDEX.NET 🧑🏻‍💻
+Currently, The Master of Software Engineering (NTUU "KPI") 🧑‍🎓 and backend developer at Perion 🧑🏻‍💻

 I do like programming and creating something, especially extraordinary and useful 💻

-PHP programmer more than 6 years, but now prefer Python development 🐍
+Python developer with 6 years experience in PHP programming 🐍

 Happy to meet new people with great ideas and be involved into new projects 🎉